Yang-Baxter deformations of the $GL(2,\mathbb{R})$ WZW model and non-Abelian T-duality: YB deformations of WZW model on the Lie group

 \subsection{Classical r-matrices for the $gl(2,\mathbb{R})$ Lie algebra}

 Classical r-matrices for $gl(2,\mathbb{R})$ Lie algebra were, firstly, found in \cite{Multiparameter}.
-There, the Lie bialgebras structures and corresponding classical r-matrices were classified in two multiparametric nonequivalent classes.
-In this work, by using automorphism group of the $gl(2,\mathbb{R})$ Lie algebra and we will classify all nonequivalent classical r-matrices as the solutions of (m)CYBE.
-We show that that classical r-matrices are split into eleven nonequivalent classes.
+There, the Lie bialgebras structures and corresponding classical r-matrices were classified in two multiparametric inequivalent classes.
+In this work, by using automorphism group of the $gl(2,\mathbb{R})$ Lie algebra and we will classify all inequivalent classical r-matrices as the solutions of (m)CYBE.
+We show that that classical r-matrices are split into twelve inequivalent classes.